Winter Canvas Tents - FREE SHIPPING

 Canvas should be very taut on a tent frame, especially, if set up for extended periods of time and a fly always used.
 Fly should also be tight to avoid water in an eave trough.
 Water will eventually go through the fly if saturated for weeks.
 Canvas saturated in water will rot and mildew regardless of water mildew protection applied.
 There is no warranty for eave rot.

-Recommend you read TENT SET UP LOCATIONS before you set up your tent to avoid wind issues that can destroy your tent.
+Recommend you read TENT SET UP LOCATIONS before you set up your winter canvas tent to avoid wind issues that can destroy your tent.

 A propane stove is not as safe as wood.
 Every year campers and hunters die in their sleep due to propane leaks.